lachlan-ibm/ibmvia_autoconf/docs/index.rst

                         If a password change is required then this variable defines the password for ``IVIA_MGMT_USER`` before the configuration is applied.

+- ``IVIA_EXT_USER``
+                        If external (federated) authentication to the management interface is configured, this property can be used to define the external user to perform configuration as once the ``management_authorization`` feature has been configured.

+- ``IVIA_EXT_PWD``
+                        If external (federated) authentication to the management interface is configured, this property can be used to define the external password to authenticate with once the ``management_authorization`` feature has been configured.

 - ``IVIA_KUBERNETES_YAML_CONFIG``
                         This variable defines the Kubernetes cluster configuration file required to run ``kubectl`` commands.
 This configuration file should have sufficient permission in your cluster to restart